graphql/graphql-js/.github/CONTRIBUTING.md

 - Pull requests are required to pass all tests and checks before they can be merged.
 - Ideally, pull requests should be reviewed by _at least two_ members of the [`@graphql/graphql-js-reviewers`](https://github.com/orgs/graphql/teams/graphql-js-reviewers) team before they are merged, preferably from separate organizations.
 For more complex pull requests, a larger cohort of reviewers is suggested.
 - Any reviewer may request that the topic be brought for more in depth discussion at a [GraphQL JS Working Group meeting](https://github.com/graphql/graphql-js-wg/), where decisions will be made by consensus.
-- A PR that has been merged without discussion at a GraphQL JS Working Group meeting may be reverted if a more in depth discussion is later requested.
+- A PR that has been merged without discussion at a GraphQL JS Working Group meeting can be revisited in any subsequent meeting; the PR may be reverted as a result of that discussion.

 ## Discussion